Educating and empowering girls and their superpowers for a sustainable future

 As part of activities to celebrate this year’s International Day of the Girl Child, Bridge hosted some successful women leaders to inspire pupils to dream and reach for the stars, and further enlighten them that every child has the right to be in charge of their future and to be successful in any career of their choice.
 For Bridge girls and other young Nigerian girls and women, by empowering women with the successes recorded by the women leaders and global recognition is a reassurance that they can dream and aspire to reach the peak of their sector.

 10-year-old Elizabeth Williams-Charles is a Primary six pupil who loves to be in school learning new things with her friends.
 Unlike most children, Elizabeth loves mathematics and sees it as interesting and fun.
 When asked what she would like to be in the future, she didn’t think twice or bat an eyelid before answering.
 She hopes to become a pilot in the future and hopefully fly her parents.

 Apart from reading her books, Elizabeth likes singing during her space time.
 Her best musician is Osinachi Kalu Okoro Egbu, known professionally as Sinach, a Nigerian singer and songwriter.

 Girls and boys should aspire to be whatever they want and be supported to achieve their dreams.
 Bridge is helping to build a prosperous future by creating classrooms and schools with equity of opportunity.
-Achieving the empowerment of women and girls is integral to each of the UN’s 17 Global Goals, but particularly Goal 5 for gender equality.
+Empowering women and girls is integral to each of the UN’s 17 Global Goals, but particularly Goal 5 for gender equality.
 Bridge’s message on the occasion is that every girl has the right to be in charge of her future and fate, and we all have the collective obligation to protect her rights and promote her wellbeing.